belerico/mvpoli/Lisp/README.md

    * an unparsed expression representing a polynomial

-Function: (Poly variables)
+Function: (variables Poly)
 Output: Variables
 Description: The variables function returns a Variables list of the variable symbols that appear in Poly.
 Poly can take one of the following forms:
    * a structure of the type (POLY NIL)
    * a structure of the type (POLY Ms)